- TOYOTA Landcruiser rental car with seating for 4 to 5 people

 Best time to travel for this trip is April until October.
 Festivals you could visit during this trip are the Thousand Camel Festival (End of March), Naadam Festival in July (takes place in several provinces along the trip during July), the buddhist Danshig Naadam in August, Golden Eagle Festival in the Altai Mountains in October and Horse Festival in Khentii province with a detour in November.

-19-28 days rental vehicle from SIXT rent a car with a daily mileage of 250km (additional mileage can be added): Base rates include a new LADA 4x4.
-Upgrades available to Suzuki Jimny 4x4 (manual or automatic), the new UAZ Patriot (manual), new Ford Ranger and Nissan Navara (2017 or newer models with automatic or manual transmission), Toyota Landcruiser including Third Party Liability Insurance.
+5-28 days rental vehicle from the leading car rental agency with a daily mileage of 250km (additional mileage can be added): Base rates include a spacious but simple Patriot.
+Upgrades available to TOYOTA Landcruiser 76 4x4 (manual), the TOYOTA Landcruiser Prado (automatic) or a Pickup Truck TOYOTA Landcruiser 79 with optional BETA Enduro Motorbikes including Third Party Liability Insurance.

 HEIMPLANET The Cave tent for up to 3 persons including:

 Very easy to set up and it takes you less than 60 seconds!
 Due to its unique design, strong winds of up to 180km/h are no problem!